dduy277/flwr_ml/README.md

 ## Unzip the CSV file

-The default csv file is df_3
+The default csv file is df_2

 ## Install dependencies and project

-In the project directory (ex:`flwr-sklearn-LogisticRegression`), use `pip install -e .` to install dependencies
+In the project directory (ex:`flwr-sklearn-rnn`), use `pip install -e .` to install dependencies

 ```bash
 pip install -e .